tpett20/chorderly-game/README.md

 Note that the chord squares are active before the game is started and after the game is over.
 The player can have fun playing music outside of gameplay.

-Note that the game can be played with your mouse or with the following keyboard commands:
+Note that the game can be played with a mouse or with the following keyboard commands (not case sensitive):
 - Space: Start Game
-- N: Normal Mode (not case sensitive)
+- N: Normal Mode
-- P: Play By Ear (not case sensitive)
+- P: Play By Ear
 - Arrows ↑↓→←: Play Chords

 Especially when playing the same chord consecutively, wait for the sound to finish before playing the chord again.